top of page

 Coca-Cola Ventures into Plant-based Bioplastics

 In 2015, Coca-Cola unveiled its prototype for a 100 % plant-based bottle.
 Coca-Cola has explored bottle options from B-PET (Bio-Polyethylene Terephthalate) to bPx (Bio-based Polyesters) crafted from bio-based polymers derived from sugarcane molasses and corn sugar.
-It is worth noting that while these bottles are derived from plant-based materials, they are not biodegradable.

-Are there any biodegradable bioplastics?
 Indeed, the bio-based plastics manufactured using chitosan, starch, lignin or cellulose polymers are biodegradable.
 Since the 1990s, starch-based bioplastics from crops such as corn, wheat, or potatoes and Polylactic acids (PLA) from corn starch or sugar cane have gained popularity due to their biodegradability and versatility.

 An Animated Infographic That Depicts the Production of Bioplastic.

-However, did you know that bioplastic polymers can be obtained from microorganisms?
+Did you know that bioplastic polymers can be obtained from microorganisms?
 These microscopic organisms never cease to amaze us!
 Hence, the research on microbial-based, biodegradable-bioplastic polymers gained momentum as early as the 1970s.
-Microorganisms have proven their ability to produce bioplastic polymers, polyhydroxyalkanoates (PHA)/ polyhydroxybutyrate (PHB).
-But when and why do these microscopic wonders synthesise and store these bioplastic polymers?

 Exploring Microbial Bioplastics: Beyond PHA